artisan-roaster-scope/artisan/_devices/phidgets.md

 ## Thermocouples

-All of these devices support J, K, E and T thermocouples.
+All of these devices support J, K, E and T type thermocouples.
 The type of thermocouples used has to be configured in the Phidgets tab on the Artisan side (menu `Config >> Device, Phidgets tab`).

 ### 1 Channel